 Often, a specific sport or activity will only utilize muscles and joints in a certain way.

 Looking at badminton, for example, you often put a lot of strain on your dominant arm and shoulder, as well as on your lower body.
 Bouncing around the court and constantly rotating your arm above your head causes significant wear and tear on your shoulder, elbow, wrist, hip, knee, and ankle joints.

 Strength training is a great form of additional exercise for badminton.
 It offers slow and controlled movements, contrasting with the quick and snappy motions of the game.
 Strength training also allows you to focus on under-utilized muscles, which gives your overworked muscles a chance to recover.

-Swimming and stretching are also great cross-training options for badminton, as they are both considered low-impact exercise and great recovery options.
-Swimming eases pressure on your joints and it helps to increase your endurance, while stretching releases excessive tension in your muscles and increases your functional range of motion.
+Swimming and stretching are also great cross-training options for badminton, as they are both considered low-impact exercises and great recovery options.
+Swimming eases pressure on your joints and it helps to increase your endurance while stretching releases excessive tension in your muscles and increases your functional range of motion.